 The important bit!

 The Discussion Group meets monthly on the third Monday of each month at 10:30 am.
 We normally meet at Townsend House, Minehead, but while COVID restrictions are in place, meetings are currently suspended.
+We hope to meet again following the planned relaxation of restrictions scheduled for June 21st.
 Please remember to check the Calendar in case of any late changes to schedule.

 Our group is led by John Moss, and he may be contacted at 01643 702497, or by email at firstname.lastname@example.org.